 Jaipur Population 2019

-Growth is always an essential aspect of any city and Jaipur is certainly a city of growth.
+Growth is always an essential aspect of any city and Jaipur is undoubtedly a city of growth.
 This Northern Indian city is one of the most consistently growing cities in the country.
-Each year, the population of Jaipur grows by a steady 3%, and the current estimated population remains strong at 3,653,927.
+Each year, the population of Jaipur increases by a steady 3%, and the current estimated population remains strong at 3,653,927.
 People are drawn to many aspects of the city, including its rich architectural history and many tourist attractions.

 City Size and Population Density

 Jaipur is relatively densely populated, with 6,500 residents per square kilometer (or 17,000 residents per square mile).
 The total area that the city covers 467 square kilometers (approximately 180 square miles).

 Jaipur is an Indian city, and therefore the primary religion is Hindu.
 Not surprisingly, there are many Hindu influences in the city that 89% of its inhabitants claim as their chosen religion.
 Other religions represented in Jaipur are Islam, which is practiced by 7% of the population, while Christianity, Jainism, Sikh, and Buddhism make up the remaining 4% of the population.

 The city of Jaipur is in the state of Rajasthan, so Rajasthani is the most widely-spoken language.
 Other languages spoken within the city include English, Marwari, and Hindi.